yunusemre002/Papers/git.md

 `git tag my_lightweight_tag`

 ### Annotated tag
+Açıklamalı, birsürü detay ile birlikte tagleme işlemi yapılmaktadır.
+Bunu kullanıyorum.
+Annotated tags are stored as full objects in the Git database.
+To reiterate, They store extra meta data such as: the tagger name, email, and date.
+Similar to commits and commit messages Annotated tags have a tagging message.
 `git tag -a v1.0 -m 'Version 1.0'`
+* *-a:* annotated
+* *-m:* ile mesaj belirtilir.

 ### Show list of the existing tags
 `git tag`